The Uniformed and Overseas Citizen Absentee Voting Act

 Receiving and Sending Your Ballot

-Your County Clerk begins mailing absentee ballots forty-six days before the election, and depending on your preference, you may receive your ballot by mail, fax, e-mail, or online.
+Your County Clerk begins mailing absentee ballots forty-six days before the election, and depending on your preference, you may receive your ballot by mail, fax, or e-mail.
 Regardless of how you choose to receive your ballot, you may submit your voted ballot to your County Clerk by mail, fax, or e-mail.
 Be sure to read the instructions for returning your ballot carefully and contact your County Clerk if you have any questions.

 Important: If you choose to email your ballot, you will need access to a scanner.